Languages of Benin: National languages

 According to title II, article 11 of the Constitution, all communities comprising the Béninese nation shall enjoy the freedom to use their spoken and written languages and to develop their own culture while respecting those of others, and the State must promote the development of national languages of intercommunication.

 Fon is the most widely spoken indigenous language, spoken by 24% of the population.
 It is the first language of more than 17% of Benin's population.
 The language is mainly spoken in the Atlantique, Littoral, Collines and Zou Departments.

-Other important languages are Yoruba, Bariba, Mina, Dendi, Mokole and Yom.
+Other important languages are Yoruba, Bariba, Mina, Dendi, Mokole, Yom, and Aja.
 Benin implemented a National Literacy and Adult Education Policy, which allowed adult speakers of national languages to use their languages for cultural advancement.

 In the capital of Porto Novo, the two main ethnolinguistic groups are Yoruba and Gun-Gbe, with the smaller population of Wemi, Seto, Tori, Xwala, Defi, and Tofin speakers.
 Yoruba newspapers from neighboring Nigeria are popular.